umiao/ece209as_project/docs/report.md

-## State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
+## State of the Art & Its Limitations:

 At first, we want to introduce some traditional methods: